Fudgy and Chewy Homemade Brownies

 This recipe turned out great and even my child who normally turns his nose up to everything chocolate asked for seconds and, and…the next day when he got home from school the first thing he wanted to know when he got home was…”are there any of those brownies left mom?”

 Most fudgy and chewy brownie recipes require you to melt down bakers chocolate and I just don’t keep that stuff on hand.
 However, there is an easy way to get around that little step….

 You make your recipe think that you melted down the chocolate by heating and combining the butter, cocoa and sugar.
 You can do it very quickly and easily in the microwave.
 It looks like this.

-my old go-to brownie recipe.
+We ate our brownies warm out of the oven with ice cream and chocolate sauce.
+TO.DIE.FOR!
+I think this recipe just pulled ahead of my old go-to brownie recipe.
 Don’t get me wrong the other recipe is still a super yummy but they are a totally different texture.
 These brownies are much chewier and fudgy-er.
 You are going to have to try them both and see what you think.